 A criminal charge and a criminal record, can carry serious consequences for your future.
 For example, if you are either employed or intend on becoming employed as a teacher or employee of a public school system in regular contact with pupils, a conviction for resisting arrest or eluding law enforcement will result in your inability to obtain or retain employment as this charge is a “disqualifying” offense barring an individual from employment within a public school system under N.J.S.A.
 18A:6-7.1.
 You owe it to your future to give yourself a chance at the best outcome possible for your case by retaining an experienced New Jersey criminal defense attorney.

 Call An Experienced NJ Criminal Defense Attorney

-If you have been charged with resisting arrest or eluding police, you need to discuss the facts of your case with an experienced New Jersey criminal defense attorney.
+If you have been charged with resisting arrest in New Jersey or eluding law enforcement in NJ, you need to discuss the facts of your case with an experienced New Jersey criminal defense attorney.
 Carmine R. Villani, Esq. is a partner in the law firm of Villani & DeLuca, P.C. located in Point Pleasant Beach, New Jersey.
 Mr. Villani is a criminal defense attorney who has been defending clients charged with criminal offenses in the Jersey Shore area for more than eighteen years.
 Mr. Villani is highly qualified, by skill and experience, to handle your resisting arrest/eluding case.
 Contact one of Villani & DeLuca’s criminal defense attorneys at 732-965-3350 for a free consultation about your resisting arrest/eluding charge.
 We represent clients throughout Ocean County and Monmouth County New Jersey.